ladak100/ladak100.github.io/todayi.md

 ### Today, I...
 #### May 2024
 Thursday May 2th, 2024:
-- Today, I relapsed for 8 hours
+- Today, I relapsed for 8 hours. feeling like trash

 Wednesday May 1th, 2024:
 - Today, I had fun chatting with some coworkers